Contentify/Contentify/daux/docs/Development/09_Conventions.md

 ## Database: Table And Attribute Names

-If table names refer to entities, e. g.
-"Game", prefer to pluralize them: "games".
+If table names refer to models, e. g.
+"Game", prefer to pluralize and lowercase them: "games".
 Use underscores to seperate words: "delicious_cookies" Also use underscores to seperate words in attribute names.

+> If a model belongs to a certain category (a news port belongs to a news category) the models / tables that are part of the default modules are named `<model>cats` (so the table for the news categories is named newscats).

 ## Database: Semantic Attribute Names